 I traveled to Turkey for more than 3 weeks during the global pandemic and fell in love with the country more than ever.
 I rented a car and drove almost 3,500 kilometer going to the most beautiful places to visit in Turkey.
 Curious about my route?
 Check my Ultimate Turkey Itinerary.

 Of course some things have changed compared to a year ago, but nothing really too much to be honest.
 The most positive side of traveling to Turkey during the Corona pandemic was that some of the major Turkey tourist attractions looked almost abandoned.
 I hardly came across any other foreign tourists.

 I got so many questions about traveling to Turkey during the Corona Pandemic that I decided to write this Turkey travel blog about it and answer the most valuable ones.

 Who can travel to Turkey now?

 Already since the 11th of June 2020 Turkey opened its borders to all nationalities.
 Visa requirements stay obviously in place for those nationalities that need a visa for Turkey.

 Do I need a PCR test before traveling to Turkey?

-No, visiting Turkey can be done without a PCR test.
-You don’t need any additional documents to travel to Turkey during Covid.
+Yes, visiting Turkey can be done easily, you just need a negative PCR test not older than 4 days, but you don’t need any additional documents to travel to Turkey during Covid.

 Is it safe to travel to Turkey now?